 The long-term debt to total capitalization ratio shows the extent to which long-term interest-bearing debt (such as bonds and mortgages) are used for the firm's permanent financing or the financial leverage of the company.
 On the flip side, it shows how much of the firm is financed by investor funds or equity.
 Thus, it allows investors to identify the amount of control utilized by a company and compare it to other companies to analyze the total risk experience of a particular company.

-The companies that fund a greater portion of capital through debts are known to be riskier than those with lower finance ratios.
+Companies that fund a greater portion of capital through debts are considered to be riskier than those with lower finance ratios.

-The debt to asset ratio and the long-term debt to total capitalization ratio, all measure the extent of a firm's financing with debt.
+The debt-to-asset ratio and the long-term debt to total capitalization ratio both measure the extent of a firm's financing with debt.

 Calculating Long-Term Debt to Total Capitalization

-The calculation of long-term debt to total capitalization is as follows:
+The calculation of long-term debt to total capitalization is:

-The more the percentage rate increases, the more debt is being used for the permanent financing of the firm as opposed to investor funds (equity financing).
-However, you need to have historical data from the firm and/or industry data in order to make a comparison.
-As the proportion of debt gets higher, so does risk and the chance of bankruptcy.
+The more the ratio increases, the more debt is being used for the permanent financing of the firm as opposed to investor funds from the sale of stock—equity financing.
+However, you need to have historical data from the firm or industry data to make a frim comparison.
+As the proportion of debt increases, so does the risk of insolvency.
 Conversely, a decrease in the ratio would indicate that there is an increase in stockholders' equity.

-Business owners should monitor the long-term debt to capitalization ratio in order to ensure that it is under control so that their debt is under control.
+Business owners should monitor the long-term debt to capitalization ratio to ensure that it is under control as it serves as an indicator that their debt is under control.